-10.5 HEADACHES AND MIGRAINE (INCLUDING HEADACHE ALGORITHM)
+10.5 HEADACHES AND MIGRAINE

 AEROMEDICAL CONCERNS: Severe headaches can be incapacitating in flight, while milder headaches may act as a distraction.
-Migraine may involve visual and other aura, nausea and vomiting, and transient neurological deficits that may include aphasia, hemisensory and hemimotor impairment, vertigo, syncope, confusion, and disorientation.
+Migraine may involve visual and other aura, nausea and vomiting, and transient neurological deficits that may include aphasia, hemisensory and hemimotor impairment, vertigo, presyncope, dysarthria, confusion, and disorientation.
 These are of obvious concern in aviation personnel.
+Migraine aura may also present without a headache, which can be equally incapacitating during flight if significant visual aura present.
 Cluster headaches are incapacitating and may be associated with transient neurological symptoms, lacrimation, and a unilateral Horner's syndrome.
+Episodic tension-type headache commonly has a self-limited course, however can become chronic or frequent requiring further evaluation for aeromedical disposition.
+Some secondary headaches may not require a waiver if they are self-limited and resolve with underlying condition (i.e. headache associated with sinus infection).

-WAIVER: The specific nomenclature or diagnostic label of the headaches is not the key factor for determining whether it is disqualifying.
-Of greater concern is the effect on general performance, special senses, and risk of recurrence.
+WAIVER: The key factor for determining whether a headache is disqualifying is the effect on general performance, special senses, and risk of recurrence.
 The aeromedical disposition of members with headache will depend on the frequency and severity of the symptoms, the etiology, and the medication required to control the headaches.
-The accompanying algorithm may be used to help determine whether a history of headache is disqualifying or not.
-Migraine headaches with aura and scotoma are CD with no waivers considered for applicants.